Ambrose of Optina

-Saint Ambrose of Optina (Амвросий Оптинский; birth name: Aleksander Mikhaylovich Grenkov, Александр Михайлович Гренков, December 5, 1812, Bolshaya Lipovitsa settlement, Tambov guberniya – October 23, 1891) was a starets and a hieroschemamonk in Optina Monastery, canonized in the 1988 convention of the Local Council of the Russian Orthodox Church.
+Ambrose of Optina (Амвросий Оптинский; birth name: Aleksander Mikhaylovich Grenkov, Александр Михайлович Гренков, December 5, 1812, Bolshaya Lipovitsa settlement, Tambov guberniya – October 23, 1891) was a starets and a hieroschemamonk in Optina Monastery, canonized in the 1988 convention of the Local Council of the Russian Orthodox Church.

 Biography

 Aleksandr was born in the family of sexton Mikhail Fyodorovich Grenkov and Marfa Nikolayevna Grenkova.
 He was the sixth of eight children.
 At the age of 12 Aleksandr entered the Tambov clerical school and later the Tambov theological seminary.
 In 1835, shortly before the graduation, Aleksandr became severely ill and made a vow if he got well to become a monk.
 He recovered but delayed his decision and became a private teacher in a family of a landlord and later in the Lipetsk clerical school.
 During summer vacation, Aleksandr met a well-known elder Hilarion from the village of Troekurovo.
-The Elder advised: "Go to Optina and you will be experienced.
-You could go to Sarov too, but there are no more experienced elders there" (at that time, St. Seraphim of Sarov already reposed).
-And the Elder added: "They need you there".
+Hilarion advised: "Go to Optina and you will be experienced.
+You could go to Sarov too, but there are no more experienced elders there" (at that time, Seraphim of Sarov already reposed).
+Hilarion added: "They need you there".
 After this advice, in 1839, Aleksandr entered the Optina Monastery in Kaluga guberniya when the monastery was in its spiritual heyday.
 His first guide was Starets (Elder) Leonid and then later Starets Makary, whom Ambrose shared a cell with.
 This gave him get help in his spiritual progress.

 Ambrose had a very lively humor and sociable character which conflicted with his more stoic spiritual discipline.
 Ambrose had many struggles with illness throughout his life building upon these struggles for insight into the human condition.
 Ambrose was tonsured as a monk, after only three years, in 1842.
-He was given the religious name Ambrose in honour of Saint Ambrose of Milan.
+He was given the religious name Ambrose in honour of Ambrose of Milan.
 In another three years Ambrose advanced and was ordained a hieromonk (priest).
 On the trip to Kaluga for ordination, Ambrose caught cold.
-Since then, his health became so poor that he almost could not serve as a priest.
+From that point forward, his health became so poor that he almost could not serve as a priest.

 Due to illness Ambrose was forced into semi-reclusion for several years.
 This seclusion allowed him to concentrate on the mastering of the Jesus Prayer or hesychasm and to experience the meaning of hesychia, the silence of the soul before God or theoria.
-Even though of a weak constitution Father Ambrose continued work assisting Elder Makary with the translation of the Holy Fathers, in particular, with the translation of The Ladder of Divine Ascent.
-Father Ambrose maintained his correspondence and counsel to pilgrims, and later as a staretz (Elder) out of love for all people he counseled and any who sought him.
+Even though of a weak constitution Ambrose continued work assisting Makary with the translation of the Church Fathers, in particular, with the translation of The Ladder of Divine Ascent.
+Ambrose maintained his correspondence and counsel to pilgrims, and later as a staretz (Elder) out of love for all people he counseled and any who sought him.